occopus/docs/sphinx/source/user/tutorial-advanced.rst

 **Download**

-You can download the example as `tutorial.examples.autoscaling-prometheus <../../examples/autoscaling-prometheus.tgz>`_ .
+You can download the example as `tutorial.examples.autoscaling-dataavenue <../../examples/autoscaling-dataavenue.tgz>`_ .

 .. note::